 Owners in my study tended to adopt their dogs for a variety of reasons, including for companionship, as a replacement dog, and as a precursor to parenthood.
 Dogs also provided access to meaningful relationships with others, as when owners stated they often socialized with other dog people.
 They also described structuring their lives and everyday routines around their dogs.
 Through the language they used, owners conveyed a sense that their dogs were members of the family and had individual desires, preferences, and rights not unlike those we ascribe to humans.
 The idea that dogs possess rights similar to those of humans suggests that some dog owners hold a worldview akin to deep ecologists: that humans are equal, rather than superior, to other animals.

 Honors College Research Project

 Petersen, Ariel Teresa Leigh, "From Fur Baby to Chick Magnet: A Sociological View of Dogs and Their People" (2011).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 3.

 © Copyright 2011 Ariel Teresa Leigh Petersen